stalincisco/docker-repo/Docker All Commands.md

 	You can check the content of the file by using the cat command:
     $cat Dockerfile

-  	- Note:
+**- Note:**

 - FROM – Defines the base of the image you are creating.
 You can start from a parent image (as in the example above) or a base image.
 When using a parent image, you are using an existing image on which you base a new one.
 Using a base image means you are starting from scratch (which is exactly how you would define it: FROM scratch).
     	- RUN – Instructions to execute a command while building an image in a layer on top of it.
 In this example, the system searches for repository updates once it starts building the Docker image.
 You can have more than one RUN instruction in a Dockerfile.
     	- CMD – There can be only one CMD instruction inside a Dockerfile.
 Its purpose is to provide defaults for an executing container.
 With it, you set a default command.
 The system will execute it if you run a container without specifying a command.